Skip to content

 6. Close Settings when you’re done.

-The Windows 11 Settings app lets you directly change keyboard behavior.
-Clicking “Open Keyboard Settings” launches this app, where you can adjust the character repeat delay.
-This control determines how fast a letter repeats when a key is held, impacting typing speed.
+The Windows 11 Settings app grants direct control over hardware behavior.
+Clicking “Open Keyboard Settings” launches this app, where adjusting the character repeat delay changes how fast a letter repeats when a key remains held down.

 Windows 11 Accessibility settings showing Keyboard options tile